FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 $first_post->publish();
 ```

-When you have a class, you can have **multiple instances** of objects based on it, and the new objects will have the class properties and methods available to it.
+When you have a class, you can have **multiple instances** of objects based on it, and the new objects will have the publicly-available class properties and methods available to it.

 ---